What does SME IPO Mean?

 #2 SME IPO Investing: Big Application and Lot Size

-Unlike IPOs on the mainboard exchanges where market regulator SEBI plays an active role right from vetting prospectus to give observations, SME IPOs are mostly managed by stock exchanges.
-As such, draft prospectus of an SME IPO candidate is not examined by SEBI.
+Unlike IPOs on the mainboard exchanges where market regulator SEBI plays an active role right from vetting prospectus to giving observations, SME IPOs are mostly managed by stock exchanges.
+As such, the draft prospectus of an SME IPO candidate is not examined by SEBI.

 #4 Different Rules about Profitability